chensh911/TLGM/data/readme.md

 ## Overview

-This folder contains the initial data of short videos from the TopicVid dataset, including the raw content and the detailed data after re-indexing and processing.
-We also provide features extracted from different data using models, as well as the constructed heterogeneous network graphs, which can be found at [link](https://huggingface.co/datasets/chensh911/TopicVid).
+This folder contains the detailed data after re-indexing and processing.
+Due to the large size of the initial raw data, extracted features, and heterogeneous graph files, these are not included here.
+They can be accessed at [link](https://huggingface.co/datasets/chensh911/TopicVid).